jobs.ac.uk - Great jobs for bright people

 Job Description

 Lecturers teach students at further or higher education institutions, usually between the ages of 18-80.
 Teaching usually takes place during the day between 9am and 6pm although some lecturers are also required to teach in the evenings.
 Lecturers divide their time between classroom hours and preparing for teaching or meeting students privately.
-The job of a visiting lecture is usually a temporary one, held by someone who has a permanent lectureship at another university, sometimes in another country.
+The job of a visiting lecturer is usually a temporary one, held by someone who has a permanent lectureship at another university, sometimes in another country.
 Both universities will hope to gain from the arrangement with the creation of research and teaching networks.
-Sometimes visiting lectureships are filled by scholars early on in their career hoping to get some valuable teaching experience.
+Sometimes visiting lectureships are filled by scholars early on in their careers hoping to get some valuable teaching experience.

 Duties